sofiabsilva/100-days-of-code/log.md

 Example: Here, the object's house color would not change to red!
 Using these diagrams helped to see the difference between primitive and reference values!

 ![](https://s18.postimg.cc/swolz2qs9/think-like-a-computer.png)

+### Day 2: May 1, 2018
+#### :mortar_board: Learning

+**Today's Progress**: Continuing with the Practical JavaScript course.
+Learned a very useful tool that will surely help me with all of my projects.
+THE DEBUGGER!

+**Thoughts:** It's incredible how most javaScript courses don't teach how to actually apply it.
+Understanding how to interact with the HTML document is so important and so is understanding the chrome dev tools.